-According to the efficient market hypothesis (EMH), stock markets exhibit a random walk behavior and the asset return has a normal distribution.
+According to the efficient market hypothesis (EMH), stock markets exhibit a random walk behavior so the asset return has a normal distribution.
 As a result, future price movements can not be predicted based upon past price alone.
 However, EMH theory fails to explain many observations of empirical stock market studies.
 For example, Baptista and Caldas found that the evolution of the S&P 500 index return was typical of that of a low-dimensional recurrent deterministic system.
-The authors showed that the return evolution could be modeled with a reasonable prediction efficiency using the Poincaré return time of the chaotic logistic mapping trajectories [25].
+The authors showed that the return evolution could be modeled with a reasonable prediction efficiency by using the Poincaré return time of chaotic logistic mapping trajectories [25].
 Ivanova and Ausloos used the so-called variability diagram technique to analyze three financial data sets and showed that a reasonable predictive accuracy could be obtained over short-range forecasting intervals [26].
-Mantegna and Stanley showed that the S&P 500 index was not a Gaussian process, but was actually described by a probability distribution whose central region was modeled by a Lévy stable process [27].
-Kim and Yoon found that the probability distribution of stock market returns approaches a Lorentz distribution rather than a Gaussian distribution [11].
+Mantegna and Stanley showed that the S&P 500 index was not a Gaussian process, but was actually described by a probability distribution whose central region could be modeled by using a Lévy stable process [27].
+Kim and Yoon found that the probability distribution of stock market returns approached a Lorentz distribution rather than a Gaussian distribution [11].

 The current study has employed a multifractal approach to analyze the minute-by-minute TAIEX data of the Taiwanese stock market over a period of eight years.
-The analysis has considered a total of 2162 trading days, which is significantly higher than that considered in the studies presented in the literature, e.g. 838 days in [1,2] and 586 days in [4].
-The results have shown that the return variation on a particular day is directly related to the absolute value of the multifractal parameter $\Delta \alpha$ on the same day.
-Furthermore, a positive value of Δf is indicative of an increasing return, while a negative value of Δf is directly correlated with a decreasing return.
-In addition, it has been shown that the gain probability (G%) and index increase probability (N%) have values of around 65-74% when Δf has a positive value, but fall to 8~32% when Δf has a negative value.
-The results have shown that G% and N% converge toward a value of 50% irrespective of the sign of Δf as the number of days considered in the computation of Δf increases.
-Two methods have been proposed for predicting the future movement of the TAIEX index based upon the sign of Δf and the sign of the index variation parameter ΔI , respectively.
-It has been shown that the predictions obtained using the Δf sign sequence are more reliable than those obtained from the ΔI sign sequence.
-Comparing the conditional probabilities and ratios of the Taiwanese stock market with those of the Hong Kong stock market, it appears that the Taiwanese stock market was less efficient than the Hong Kong stock market over the period between 1999 and 2007.
-Finally, the relationship between the risk measurement parameter $\,R_f$, based upon both $\,\Delta lpha\,$ and $\,\Delta \! f$, and the price movement tendency has also been investigated.
+The analysis has considered a total of 2162 trading days, which is significantly higher than that considered in the studies presented in the literature, e.g. 838 days in Refs.
+1 and 2 and 586 days in Ref.
+4. The results have shown that the return variation on a particular day is directly related to the absolute value of the multifractal parameter $\Delta \alpha$ on the same day.
+Furthermore, a positive value of Δf is indicative of an increasing return while a negative value of Δf is directly correlated with a decreasing return.
+In addition, it has been shown that the gain probability (G%) and the index increase probability (N%)have values of around 65 - 74 % when Δf has a positive value, but fall to $8 \sim 32 \%$ when Δf has a negative value.
+The results show that G% and N% converge toward a value of 50 % irrespective of the sign of Δf as the number of days considered in the computation of Δf increases Two methods have been proposed for predicting the future movement of the TAIEX index based upon the sign of Δf and the sign of the index variation parameter ΔI , respectively.
+The predictions obtained using the Δf sign sequence were shown to be more reliable than those obtained from the ΔI sign sequence.
+Comparing the conditional probabilities and the ratios of the Taiwanese stock market with those of the Hong Kong stock market, the Taiwanese stock market appears to be less efficient than the Hong Kong stock market over the period between 1999 and 2007.
+Finally, the relationship between the risk measurement parameter R_f , based upon both $\Delta \alpha$ and Δf and the price movement tendency has also been investigated.
 The results obtained for the TAIEX index are not entirely consistent with those presented in previous studies.
-Thus, it is inferred that the correlation between R_f and the price movement tendency is essentially stock market dependent.
+Thus, we infer that the correlation between R_f and the price movement tendency is essentially stock market dependent.